KeithCBrett/Python-Compiler/README.md

 *low level* x86 assembly which can then be assembled, linked, and loaded into memory to emit a functional program.

 ### SPECIFIC GOALS

-- Write a Python program that initializes two variables.
-Assign these variables integer values and add them together, returning the result.
+1. Write a Python program that initializes two variables.
+Assign these variables integer values and add them together, and assign the result to another variable.
+Call the print function on this last variable to print the result.
+    - Variable assignment.
+    - Integer addition.
+    - Function calling.

 ## DESIGN